h15200/notes/dataStructures.md

 Max heap = all parent nodes are greater than OR equal to their child nodes Min heap = all parent nodes are less than OR equal to their child nodes

-The left and right children don't have to relate to each other in any way, as long as they satisfy the value relatiopnship with the parent node.
+The left and right children don't have to relate to each other in any way, as long as they satisfy the value relationship with the parent node.

 Although it's a tree and can be represented like this ex of Binary Min Heap Tree